 When caring for an individual with a developmental disability, it’s often hard to know where to turn for information and resources.
-That’s why at UCP of Sacramento and Northern California, we’ve compiled the following information to a wide range of resources and services currently available to individuals with developmental disabilities and their families.
+That’s why at UCP of Sacramento and Northern California, we’ve compiled the following helpful information on a wide range of resources and services available to individuals with developmental disabilities and their families.

 Laws and Advocacy

 When caring for an individual with a developmental disability, parents, family members and caregivers often need support.
 Whether support comes in the form of respite care or connecting to a network of individuals, UCP has tools and programs that can help